pedrojlucas/udacityproject1/README.md

 ## Pipeline comparison

-Both models have similar perfomance if we look at the main metric used: accuracy, both reaching values in the 0.91... what is a very high value for a classification if we assume that we have a balanced dataset for the target label.
+Both models have similar perfomance if we look at the main metric used: accuracy, both reaching values in the 0.91... what is a very high value for a classification if we assume that we have a balanced dataset for the target label (but it is not the case, and maybe it would be a better approach other metrics that take into account ).

 We have chosen to feed the models with the same preprocessed data (one hot encoding and the dates transformed to numerical) but inside the AutoML model architecture some additional steps in the preprocessing phase are taken, as scaling of numerical data.
 This can help the models to get information from the data more easily.